-Infractions for behaviors in Type B and ongoing behaviors listed in Type A are subject to Disciplinary Consequences outlined in this policy up to and including suspension.
-Additionally, these ongoing Type A and Type B infractions may result in non-re-enrollment and expulsion.
+Infractions for behaviors in Type B are subject to Disciplinary Consequences outlined in this policy up to and including suspension.
+Additionally, repetitive, ongoing Type B infractions may result in non-reenrollment and expulsion.

-- Excessive tardiness (refer to Tardy Policy) - Failure to comply with toilet training policy - Academic integrity violations (refer to Academic Integrity section) - Failure to comply with homework, classwork, and related academic standards - Attempted to cause damage to school property or private property - Horseplay or roughhousing, reckless or unsafe behavior - Rude, disrespectful, disruptive behavior - Egregious tantrums/emotional outburst - Repeated chronic behavior that creates an environment preventing teaching and learning - False activation of a fire alarm - Intentional lying to get another person(s) in trouble - Uniform violations-six or more - Lack of school harmony - Fails to support and comply with disciplinary consequences and/or policy - Defiant, oppositional, rebellious conduct - Failure to follow directions potentially leading to disruption or the harm of self and others - Disruption of school activities - Mutual fighting - Fighting, intimidation and/or violent behavior (Imputing disciplinary consequences for student acting in self-defense will be taken into consideration) - Spitting, biting, or placing bodily fluids on another student - Stealing - Possession of stolen property - Committed an offensive or obscene act - Engaging in habitual profanity and vulgarity - Possessing or using tobacco, nicotine products, or nicotine delivery systems - Failure to report school policy violations
+- Excessive tardiness (refer to Tardy Policy) - Failure to comply with toilet training policy - Academic integrity violations (refer to Academic Integrity section) - Failure to comply with homework, classwork, and related academic standards - Attempted to cause damage to school property or private property - Horseplay or roughhousing, reckless or unsafe behavior - Rude, disrespectful, disruptive behavior - Egregious tantrums/emotional outburst - Repeated chronic behavior that creates an environment preventing teaching and learning - False activation of a fire alarm - Intentional lying to get another person(s) in trouble - Uniform violations-three or more (see Uniform section) - Lack of school harmony - Fails to support and comply with disciplinary consequences and/or policy - Defiant, oppositional, rebellious conduct - Failure to follow directions potentially leading to disruption or the harm of self and others - Disruption of school activities - Mutual fighting - Fighting, intimidation and/or violent behavior (Imputing disciplinary consequences for student acting in self-defense will be taken into consideration) - Spitting, biting, or placing bodily fluids on another student - Stealing - Possession of stolen property - Committed an offensive or obscene act - Engaging in habitual profanity and vulgarity - Possessing or using tobacco, nicotine products, or nicotine delivery systems - Failure to report school policy violations